jbrodriguez/unbalance/README.md

 To perform the operations, uncheck the dry-run checkbox.

 ## Credits
-This app uses the [diskmv](https://github.com/trinapicot/unraid-diskmv)
+This app uses the [diskmv](https://github.com/trinapicot/unraid-diskmv) script (check the forum thread for additional information).

 It was built with: